yunfanlong/yunfanlong.github.io/_pages/teaching.md

 toc_sticky: true
 ---

-Below is a comprehensive list detailing the classes for which I served as an undergraduate teaching assistant at UCSD.
-Instructors are listed in the order in which I worked with them.
-Where available, instructor evaluations are attached.
+During my tenure as an Undergraduate Teaching Assistant at UCSD, I had the opportunity to collaborate with a diverse group of instructors across various courses, as listed below.
+To illustrate the effectiveness and impact of our joint efforts, I have included instructor evaluations where available.

 My responsibilities: